The Man Trap

-"The Man Trap" is the first episode of season one of the American science fiction television series Star Trek.
-Written by George Clayton Johnson and directed by Marc Daniels, it featured design work by Wah Chang and first aired in the United States on September 8, 1966.

-In the episode, the crew visit an outpost on planet M-113 to conduct routine medical exams on the residents, only to be attacked by a shapeshifting alien who kills by extracting salt from the victim's body.
+"The Man Trap" is the first episode of the American science fiction television series Star Trek to be broadcast.
+It aired on NBC on September 8, 1966.
+Set in the 23rd century, the series follows the adventures of Captain James T. Kirk (William Shatner) and his crew aboard the Starfleet starship USS Enterprise.
+In this episode, the crew visit an outpost to conduct medical exams on the residents, only to be attacked by a shapeshifting alien creature seeking to extract salt from their bodies.
+"The Man Trap" was written by George Clayton Johnson and directed by Marc Daniels.